lasyaneti/CS124-Notes/Lessons/Lesson 11.md

 ## Method Overloading
 - There can be multiple functions with the same function name BUT:
-  - Parameters must be different
+  - Arguements must be different
-  - Method signature (includes name and parameters) must be different, i.e. just changing the return type or parameter variable name will not work;
+  - Method signature (includes name and arguement) must be different, i.e. just changing the return type or arguement variable name will not work;
 - Useful to perform same function with different inputs

 ```java